Nakajima Satoru F-1 Hero

-Satoru Nakajima F-1 Hero (known in North America as Michael Andretti's World GP) is a video game developed by Human Entertainment released for the Nintendo Entertainment System in 1990.
-It starred American IndyCar driver Michael Andretti, and featured the full sixteen-race schedule of the FIA Formula One World Championship circuit (though Andretti himself would only compete in Formula One in the 1993 season).
+Nakajima Satoru F-1 Hero (known in North America as Michael Andretti's World GP) is a video game developed by Human Entertainment released for the Nintendo Entertainment System in 1990.
+It starred Japanese Formula One driver Satoru Nakajima, and featured the full sixteen-race schedule of the FIA Formula One World Championship circuit.

+In the North American version, Satoru Nakajima was replaced by CART driver Michael Andretti, though Andretti himself would only compete in Formula One in the 1993 season).

 F-1 Hero was unique in that it deviated from most console racing games of its time.
 Instead of being an arcade-style driving game (such as Rad Racer or Al Unser Jr.'s Turbo Racing), F-1 Hero more closely resembled a simulation-style racing game.
 It was the first NES racing game to feature an entire field of real-life drivers (although all but Andretti had pseudonyms), and rather accurately depicted the sixteen circuits on the Formula One schedule.
-Four different cars were offered in the game, however, there were no car set-ups in the game, a feature most frequently associated with racing simulations.
+Four different cars were offered in the game, but there were no car set-ups in the game, a feature most frequently associated with racing simulations.